-Title of each class Trading Symbol Name of exchange on which registered Common Stock, par value \$0.001 per share SYBX The Nasdaq Capital Market Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accompany.
-See the definitions of "large accelerated filer," Exchange Act.
-Large accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No $\boxtimes$ As of July 30, 2020, there were 34,165,785 shares of the registrant's common stock, par value \$0.001 per share, outstanding.
+Title of each class Trading Symbol Name of exchange on which registered Common Stock, par value \$0.001 per share SYBX The Nasdaq Capital Market

+• h shorter period that the registrant was required to file such reports), and (2) has ı · · the registrant has submitted electronically every Interactive Data File required g the preceding 12 months (or for such shorter period that the registrant was re 1 · · the registrant is a large accelerated filer, an accelerated filer, a non-accelerated "large accelerated filer," "accelerated filer," "smaller reporting company," as 1 0 1 1 rth Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company X Emerging growth company 0 00 1 3, , indicate by check mark if the registrant has elected not to use the extended trapovided pursuant to Section 13(a) of the Exchange Act. \Box ansition period for complying with any new or revised ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange A ct).
+Yes □ No ⊠

+As of May 6, 2021, there were 52,368,221 shares of the registrant's common stock, par value \$0.001 per share, outstanding.